 - The anticipated number of attendees;

-- The proximity of the Event to other activities of locations that may interfere, obstruct, or lessen the effectiveness of the security measures being implemented;
+- The proximity of the event to other activities or locations that may interfere, obstruct, or lessen the effectiveness of the security measures being implemented;

 - The anticipated weather conditions;

 - The anticipated duration of the event; and

 - Any similar considerations relevant to the assessment of security needs.

 Contact University Police at (337) 475-5711 for general information regarding rates and terms for event security.